-- Wear absorbent nighttime pants for discreet protection: GoodNites® products offer nighttime protection, and they’re easy for children to use without everyone finding out.
+- Wear absorbent nighttime pants for discreet protection: GoodNites® products offer nighttime protection and a better fit so the other kids won’t even know your child is wearing them.
 “My daughter experienced bedwetting until she was 9.
 Our favorite trick was to hide GoodNites® at the bottom of her sleeping bag, so she could shimmy into them before bed.
 She woke up dry and comfortable, and nobody ever had to find out,” says Dr. Bennett.

 - Practice: Dr. Bennett often asks his patients: How do athletes get to be as good as they are?
 Practice!
 Kids can practice sleepovers by first spending the night at grandma’s house.
-This is a great way for children to gain confidence and start feeling more comfortable going to sleepovers.
+This is a great way for children to worry less about staying dry at night and start feeling more comfortable going to sleepovers.
 Alternatively, your child can take a sleeping bag into a sibling’s room and have a pretend sleepover, or try some of their tricks at a best friend’s house where there is less likely to be any teasing if the child wakes up wet.

-With some planning and discussion, your child can feel comfortable and confident in their nighttime routine, and enjoy a sleepover just like their friends.
+With some planning and discussion, your child can go to sleep each night feeling confident they’ll wake up dry, and enjoy a sleepover just like their friends.